alexkireeff/BCAS/readme.md

 # BCAS (Basic Computer Algebra System)

-This repository contains the source code for a basic Computer Algebra System (CAS) written in Haskell.
-The CAS allows users to manipulate and simplify equations using a set of predefined rules.
+This repository contains the source code for a Basic Computer Algebra System (BCAS) written in Haskell.
+BCAS allows users to manipulate and simplify equations using a set of predefined rules.
 The system currently supports addition and subtraction operations on integers, variables, and imaginary numbers.
-At a high level, BCAS works by randomly applying a rule to a random expression/equation/set of equations to a set of equations and then keeping the simplest version, this makes it very computationally ineffcient.
+At a high level, BCAS works by randomly applying a rule to a random expression/equation/set of equations to a set of equations and then keeping the simplest version, making it computationally ineffcient.

 ## Project Structure